What is a Business Line of Credit?

 - Access to funds when needed.

-- Can help with cash flow management.
+- It can help with cash flow management.

 - Interest is only charged on the amount borrowed.